A Year of Re-Engagement, Not a Boom: What the 2024–2025 Data Says About the Whatcom County Housing Market

 Home Prices: Nominal Stability, Real Improvement

-This shift does not generate dramatic headlines, but it changes behavior.
+This kind of shift does not generate dramatic headlines, but it changes behavior.
 When affordability improves gradually, buyers become more deliberate and sellers must be more precise.
 Volatility gives way to negotiation, and decision-making becomes less reactive.

 Inventory: The Quiet Catalyst of 2026